Lamb-Shaffer syndrome: Genetics

 This condition is caused by mutations in the SRY-related HMG-box (SOX5) gene.
-This gene encodes a protein in the family of transcription factors involved in the regulation of embryonic development and in the determination of the cell fate.
+This gene encodes a protein in the family of transcription factors involved in embryonic and cellular development.

 The gene is located on the short arm of chromosome 12 (12p12).

-A study published in 2019 examining 34 families shows that 74% (25/34 families) of the condition are likely to be of de novo occurrence as the variants could not be detected in parental blood samples.
-In 15% (5/34 families) of the patients the condition was likely inherited from a mosaic parent.
+A study published in 2019 examining 34 families shows that 74% (25/34 families) of cases of the condition are likely to be of de novo occurrence, as the variants could not be detected in parental blood samples.
+In 15% (5/34 families) of the patients, the condition was likely inherited from a mosaic parent.
 In 3% (1/34), the condition was inherited from an affected parent.
 This means that the majority of the patients have parents who are unaffected whereas inheritance is also possible.

 Pathogenesis

-How this mutation causes the clinical picture is not currently clear.
+It is unclear how this mutation causes the clinical picture.

 Diagnosis

-The diagnosis may be suspected on the basis of the constellation of clinical features but may only be determined by a genetic test.
-The full exome sequencing test is used to determine the partial deletion, deletion,or mutation to the SOX5 gene.
-It is made by sequencing the SOX5 gene responsible for the cells that facilitate information transferring in the brain.
-Symptoms of Lamb-Shaffer syndrome include fine and gross motor delays, speech delay, global developmental delay,hypotonia and issues with vision, commonly misdiagnosed for autism.
+The diagnosis may be suspected based on the constellation of clinical features, but may only be determined by a genetic test.
+The full exome sequencing test determines the partial deletion, deletion, or mutation to the SOX5 gene.
+It is made by sequencing the SOX5 gene responsible for the cells that facilitate information transfer in the brain.
+Symptoms of Lamb-Shaffer syndrome include fine and gross motor delays, speech delay, global developmental delay, hypotonia, and vision issues, commonly misdiagnosed as an autism spectrum disorder.